 Free & Reduced Price Meals

-Free and reduced price lunches may be obtained by any student -- at any time during the school year -- whose family income falls within the guidelines set by the US Department of Agriculture.
+Free and reduced-price lunches may be obtained by any student -- at any time during the school year -- whose family income falls within the guidelines set by the US Department of Agriculture.
 Families are encouraged to apply.
 For assistance, call (206.780.1844) or email: NutritionServices@bisd303.org.You can APPLY ONLINE through Skyward Family Access - click on the Food Service tab and then Applications to begin.

-Print a Letter to Households and a Free and Reduced Price Meal Application or a Spanish Free and Reduced Price Meal Application - or you may pick up one in any school or at the Food & Nutrition Services office, 9445 NE New Brooklyn Road, Bainbridge Island, WA 98110.
+Print Letter to Households and a Free and Reduced Price Meal Application or a Spanish Free and Reduced Price Meal Application - or you may pick up one in any school office, the district office, or at the Food & Nutrition Services office, 9445 NE New Brooklyn Road, Bainbridge Island, WA 98110.
 All application information is confidential and is used only to determine eligibility for the program.
 Students receiving meals under this plan use the same PIN pad to access their account as all students and thus, can remain anonymous.

 Those who qualify for Free and Reduced Lunch may also receive additional benefits such as reduced class/athletic fees and reduced PSAT & SAT testing.
 (Spanish Translated)Return the application to your child's school or send to Food & Nutrition Services, 8489 Madison Ave.
 NE, Bainbridge Island, WA 98110.
 If you have questions, please call 206-780-1844 or 780-1082.For additional services, Washington Connection offers a fast and easy way for families and individuals to apply for a variety of services such as Food, Cash, Child Care, Long-Term Care, and Medicare Savings Programs.
 Click here to go to the Washington Connection website.Contact us: NutritionServices@bisd303.org